TIY-Houston-Front-End-Engineering/Course-Guide/Resources/final-project.md

 - How often do we checkin with the instructor?
 What about the campus director?

-    You must checkin with your instructor each morning with a standup.
+    You must checkin with your instructor and the class each morning with a group *standup*.
 Once or twice each week, you should also be checking in with the campus director to discuss career support.

+- What is this *standup* you speak of?
+  The class gathers round the ceremonial whiteboard, and each student, one at a time, will name:
+    - What he or she *did* since the last standup.
+    - What he or she *is doing* currently.
+    - What he or she *will have done* by the next day's standup.
+  These are meant to be quick meetings.
+The reason they're called standups is that we all stand up for them.
+The reason for the standing is that no one except weirdos likes to stand up for a long time.

 - How much job-related stuff should I be doing?